Skip to main content

 1. A rapid assessment will be undertaken of the materiality of the error to users' interpretation of the statistics.

-2. If deemed to be material, users of the output will be informed promptly via direct contact where contact details of specific users are known or via the relevant electronic publication medium (usually the HESA website).
+2. If deemed to be material, users of the output will be informed promptly via direct contact where contact details of specific users are known or via the relevant electronic publication medium (usually the HESA website www.hesa.ac.uk).
 The error will be corrected as soon as possible by a re-issue of the release.
 Subsequent editions of the statistical release may also make reference to the error to ensure that any users wishing to undertake comparisons between successive editions are fully aware.

 3. If deemed not to be material, details of the error are logged to ensure that there is no repetition of the error in subsequent editions of the statistical output.

-4. Material errors are fully investigated by HESA.
+4. Material errors are fully investigated by Jisc.
 A thorough analysis is taken into the cause of the error, together with an assessment of impact and list of corrective actions to minimise the risk of any repetition.